For the relative in Sweden

 If you are a Swedish citizen or have a permanent residence permit, the person you are planning to marry or cohabit with may also be granted a residence permit in order to move to you in Sweden.
 This also applies if you have a temporary residence permit as a refugee, as a person with subsidiary protection status, on the grounds of impediments to enforcement or on the grounds of special or exceptionally distressing circumstances, but then you must be able to show that you have a serious relationship that was already established in the country of origin, but that you did not have the possibility of living together in the country of origin.

 In exceptional cases, a close relative, who is not or will not become your spouse or live-in partner, can get a residence permit to live with you in Sweden.
 You must then have a permanent residence permit.

-You need to show that you have regular work-related income that enables you to support yourself and your family members who are applying for residence permits.
-Here are examples of what is counted as work-related income:
+You need to show that you have regular income that allows you to support yourself, other people in your household, and the family members who are applying for a residence permit.
+Income includes, for example

 A sub-let home is alright, but the sub-let must be approved by the landlord, housing cooperative association or regional rent tribunal.
-If one has a live-in arrangement at someone else’s residence, or lives at home with one’s parents, one is not viewed as having an acceptable type of housing.
+Having a live-in arrangement at someone else’s residence, or living with your parents, does not count as having an acceptable type of accommodation.

 You have to be able to use the home from when your family members come to Sweden.

 You must be able to show that you have a home for at least one year to come.

 Exemptions to the maintenance requirement

 You are not required to be able to support yourself and have accommodation if